perico72/thingbomb/apps/www/src/content/blog/rewriting-my-entire-app.md

 If you are building a full-stack app, SvelteKit is an excellent option that does this exceptionally well.

-**Vue**: If I had to rewrite Flowtide again without Solid, this would probably be my choice.
+**Vue**: If I had to rewrite Blooft again without Solid, this would probably be my choice.
 Vue uses a template-based approach with special directives, making development slightly more complicated rather than using a more HTML-like syntax.
 Its usage of the Virtual DOM can make it slower than other alternatives.

 **Angular**: Angular is a complex, fully-featured framework with heavy tooling.
 It is built for large teams and used by Google.
 I'm just not an Angular person.